jlevy/og-equity-compensation/README.md

   As discussed, if you wait until the company is doing really well, or when you are leaving, the delay can have serious downsides.

-## Evaluating Equity Compensation
+## Plans and Scenarios

-### Key aspects of your equity
+### Summary of key aspects

-Now that you’re familiar with the [types of equity](#how-equity-is-granted) and how they [relate to taxes](#taxes-on-equity-compensation), you have many of the tools you need to evaluate an offer that includes equity compensation, or to evaluate equity you currently have in a company.
+Once you understand the [types of equity](#how-equity-is-granted) and their [tax implications](#taxes-on-equity-compensation), you have many of the tools you need to evaluate an offer that includes equity compensation, or to evaluate equity you currently have in a company.
+A brief recap:

-- To measure the potential value of equity, you have to determine or make educated guesses about several things:
+To measure the potential value of equity, you have to determine or make educated guesses about several things:

-  - **Stock value**: Determined by the value the company will have in the future, and the number of shares you own.
+- **Equity value**: Determined by the value the company may have in the future, and the number of shares you may own?
-  - **Vesting and liquidity**: When you will actually receive the shares and when you’ll be able to sell them.
-  - **Tax**: Both the purchase and the sale of stock can require that you pay taxes—sometimes very large amounts.
-    There are several kinds of taxes that may apply when you have stock: income, capital gains, and AMT.
-- 🔹 Knowing how many shares of stock or stock options you have is meaningless unless you know the number of outstanding shares.
+  - **Percentage ownership**: As we’ve mentioned, knowing how many shares of stock or stock options you have is meaningless unless you know the number of outstanding shares.
-  What matters is the percentage ownership (typically in basis points) of the company the shares represent, including the [details](#counting-shares) of how the total is counted.
+    What matters is the percentage ownership of the company the shares represent, including the [details](#counting-shares) of how the total is counted.
-  Some companies don’t volunteer this information unless you specifically ask for it, but it’s always fair to do so, because without it the offer of shares is almost meaningless.
-- 🔹 It is critical to understand dilution and [risk](#stages-of-a-startup) to ascertain the possible future value of equity for the company and its stage.
+  - **Risk**: It is critical to understand [risk](#stages-of-a-startup) in the business and dilution to ascertain the possible future value of equity for the company and its stage.
     [This article](http://codingvc.com/valuing-employee-options/) from Leo Polovets provides some additional thoughts.
+- **Vesting**: When you will receive the shares or be able to exercise to receive them.
+  And whether your exercise window on stock options may expire before you have this opportunity.
+- **Liquidity**: When you’ll be able to sell the shares, and if that is likely to be for a profit at that time.
+  (We talk about liquidity of private stock next.)
+- **Tax**: The tax implications of your possible grant, exercise, vesting, and sale, in terms of ordinary income tax, employment tax, long-term capital gains, and alternative minimum tax.

+That’s a lot, and even so, decisions are uncertain, but it is possible to make much more informed decisions once you have this information.

 ### What is private stock worth?

-If you have equity in a private company, how can you think about its value?
+We now turn to the question of determining the value of private company stock.
 We’ve seen how stock in private companies [often can’t be sold](#can-you-sell-private-stock), so its value is
 [difficult to estimate](https://www.investopedia.com/articles/fundamental-analysis/11/valuing-private-companies.asp).